zmarozas/aws_capstone/README.md

 ### The Backend

-The Backend is deployed on AWS as serverless application with AP ID: e8vrt7s2vj However, it could be deployed as follows:
+The Backend is deployed on AWS as serverless application with API Endpoint ID: **e8vrt7s2vj** However, it could be deployed as follows:

 ```bash